Dog Pees When Excited? Stop in 5 Easy Steps!

 How to Stop Excitement Peeing in Dogs

-It’s important to remember, however, that the underlying behavioral issues (overexcitement, anxiety, etc.) that were causing all of this to begin with will still be present.
+It’s important to remember, however, that any underlying behavioral issues (overexcitement, anxiety, etc.) that were causing all of this to begin with will still be present.
 And until you address those, any positive changes you see will only be temporary.

 “Well, how do I make these changes last?”